dlotfi/OpenOOD/medood/README.md

 Hospital, and a GE 1.5T at the Institute of Psychiatry.
 The images are available in NIfTI format, along with demographic information.

-We use T1-weighted MRIs from the IXI dataset as a diagnostic-shift out-of-distribution dataset.
+We use T1-weighted MRIs from the IXI dataset as a diagnostic-shift OOD dataset.

 ### CQ500
 The [CQ500](http://headctstudy.qure.ai/dataset) dataset consists of 491 non-contrast head CT scans collected from